python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/03_guizero.md

 <i>Exercise #6:</i>
 Adding a Slider and ButtonGroup.
   - Use the slider or radio buttons to make your app do something.
   - These widgets use pre-built functions assigned by the `command` parameter to make something happen.
-If you are unfamiliar with functions, refer back to exercise ex_8a_turtle_and_functions.md
+If you are unfamiliar with functions, refer back to exercise ex_6c_functions.md or ex_6d_functions_using_turtle.md
 <details><summary>Expand here for code.</summary>

 Simple version: